 Equation(1) can be plotted in a graphical form below.

 The slope of the straight line is 1/R. The slope remains constant if the resistance value does not change in an electrical circuit.
 The slope of the line in the positive and negative quadrant is constant.
 A low resistance component has a more slope line, and a higher resistance device has a steeper line on the Ohmic conductor graph.

 Definition of Ohmic Conductor

-The conductors which follow the above given voltage and current relationship are called the Ohmic conductor.
-In other words, the conductors which obey the Ohm’s law are called the Ohmic conductor.
+The conductors that follow the above-given voltage and current relationship are called the Ohmic conductors.
+In other words, the conductors that obey the Ohm’s law are called the Ohmic conductor.